tomcam/promotingyournovel/howto/scrivener-multimarkdown-mmd.md

 # Using Scrivener with MultiMarkdown (MMD) files

-This is a pretty specialized article for people who wrote, or plan to write, their novel using [Scrivener](https://www.literatureandlatte.com/scrivener.php) and MultiMarkdown files (which end in `.mmd`).
+This is a pretty specialized article for people who wrote, or plan to write, their novel using [Scrivener](https://www.literatureandlatte.com/scrivener.php) and MultiMarkdown files (which end in `.mmd`) and who want to export them to .mobi format for Kindle.
 Expect this to get technical, right down to running programs from your computer's command line.
 If this all sounds like gobbledegook, now's a good time to read another section.

 What follows is a tiny, inadequate overview of how MultiMarkdown works and why you might wish to use it.
 If you already know why you're here, feel free to skip ahead to [Scrivener's workflow is different with MultiMarkdown][ScrivenerMMDWorkflow].